JohnGrat/ITKostnad/README.md

 # ITKostnad
-a intranet application used for modifying active directory computer objects
+a single page intranet application used for modifying active directory computer objects